 Famous Rock Guitarists Playing Gibson Guitars

 One of the most iconic rock guitarists of all time is Angus Young.
-Born in Cranhill, Scotland, he moved to Australia when he was eight years old.
+Born in Cranhill, Scotland, he moved to Australia when he was eight.
 He studied under legendary rock guitarists like Freddie King, Chuck Berry, and Jimi Hendrix and honed his skills by studying guitar legends.
-Young’s musical style is rooted in rock and roll and blues and he draws his inspiration from his role models.
+Young’s musical style is rooted in rock and roll and blues, and he draws inspiration from his role models.
 His signature vibrato style and high-energy performances have earned him a place among the greatest rock guitarists of all time.

-Angus Young’s playing sound is best described as thunderous, loud, and explosive.
-He has a great presence on stage and rocks his guitar face-off without fancy accents or fast shredding.
+Angus Young’s playing sound is booming, loud, and explosive.
+He has a significant presence on stage and rocks his guitar face-off without fancy accents or fast shredding.
 Many modern rock guitar icons learned how to rock with such an attitude.
-Young shows that the guitar player doesn’t need to be the best guitar player to be great.
+Young shows that the guitar player doesn’t need to be the best to be great.
 He is the perfect example of guitar power.

 Randy Rhoads, one of the most influential rock guitarists of the past 50 years, played an Alpine White Gibson Les Paul Custom.
 The guitar is also one of the most iconic.
-Rhoads began playing the guitar at age six and was influenced by his early influences the Bluesbreakers.
+Rhoads began playing the guitar at age six and was influenced by his early influences, the Bluesbreakers.
 His breakthrough single became a blues standard and was inducted into the Rock and Roll Hall of Fame.
-His work with Kiss and his later work on Texas Cannonball and Burglar albums is an example of how a guitarist can be a true king of the blues.
+His work with Kiss and his later work on Texas Cannonball and Burglar albums exemplify how a guitarist can be a true king of the blues.

 James Dean Bradfield